snail farming in Nigeria

 3. Understand How to and What to Feed Snails in Nigeria – Snails eat vegetables and fruits.
 If you want a healthy snail population, it is best to source for fresh vegies rather than pick and feed your snails with bad fruits and vegies from markets.
 Please take note to include always ensure that your snails have a steady supply of calcium to help with their growth.

-Snail Farming In Nigeria
+Snail farming in Nigeria

 Sadly, until recently, in spite of being lucrative, most farmers prefer poultry farming because they lack the practical know-how to go about snail farming in Nigeria.